VanderSVan/Task_1_Anagrams/README.md

 Use Latin alphabet for test only.

-You should write a function which returns reverse text
+You should write a function which returns reverse text.